-Entry & Conference Judging: Tuesday, July 27,
+Entry & Conference Judging: Tuesday, July 26, 8:30 a.m. - 11:30 a.m. ~ Bldg #2

-8:30 a.m. - 11:30 a.m. ~ Bldg #2
+- Read General Regulations and General Regulations - 4-H & FFA Department.

-- Read General Regulations and General Regulations 4-H & FFA Department. - 2.
-Each member may not exhibit more than 4 entries. - 3.
-Must be enrolled in the project for which display was made. - Available only to members whose projects are not listed under other classes in the Fair book. - 5.
-Classes 491 thru 494 are not eligible for State Fair. - Displays not listed under another project are allowed a maximum exhibit size: 36" wide x 24" tall by 36" deep. - 7.
-Displays must be able to stand on their own. - 8.
+- 2. Each member may not exhibit more than 4 entries. - 3 Must be enrolled in the project for which display was made. - 4.
+Available only to members whose projects are not listed under other classes in the Fair book. - 5.
+Classes 491 thru 494 are not eligible for State Fair. - Displays not listed under another project are allowed a maximum 6. exhibit size: 36" wide x 24" tall by 36" deep. - 7 Displays must be able to stand on their own. - 8.
 Exhibitors must comply with state and federal laws.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
-The use of live animals in educational exhibits is prohibited. - Classes H-494 through H-499 are eligible for state fair exhibit if Junior, Intermediate or Senior Divisions. - H-491.
-Display Any eligible project (See rule #4) - H-491: Diapay Fing english project (See rule #4) Must be full sheet of standard poster board (approx. 22" x 28") - H-493.
-Notebook Any eligible project (See rule #4) - H-494.
-Wildlife Notebook: Contents pertain to some phase, results, story of information about the wildlife project.
-Name, District, age, and year in project should be located in a prominent location on the exhibit. - H-495.
-Wildlife promotional poster: Must be related to something learned in the wildlife project.
-(Flat poster board or Foam board no larger than 22" x 28") - H-496.
-Educational Display: Must be directly related to the wildlife project.
-Maximum tri-fold size is 3' x 4'. - H-497.
-Taxidermy / Tanning Exhibit: Should include an attachment that shows the work in progress through photos with captions, or a detailed journaling of the process.
+The use of live animals in educational exhibits is prohibited. - Classes H-494 through H-499 are eligible for state fair exhibit if 9 Junior, Intermediate or Senior Divisions.